-- 1. Completion of an IHO-FIG-ICA Category A recognised programme and 2 years of relevant experience.
-A proportion of 60 % of the practical time should demonstrate the applicant gaining relevant in-charge experience; - 2.
+- Completion of an IHO-FIG-ICA Category A recognised programme and 2 years of relevant experience.
+A significant proportion of the practical time should demonstrate the applicant gaining relevant in-charge experience; - 2.
 Completion of an IHO-FIG-ICA Category B recognised programme and additional formal courses plus a minimum of 3 years' relevant experience.
-A proportion of 60 % of the practical time should demonstrate the applicant gaining relevant in-charge experience; - 3.
+A significant proportion of the practical time should demonstrate the applicant gaining relevant in-charge experience; - 3.
 Completion of a Surveying degree course with options or specialist modules in hydrographic surveying and additional formal courses plus a minimum of 5 years' relevant experience (2 of which should be in practical hydrographic surveying).
-A proportion of 60 % of the practical time should demonstrate the applicant gaining relevant in-charge experience;
+A significant proportion of the practical time should demonstrate the applicant gaining relevant in-charge experience;

 4. Completion of a non-cognate degree, certificate course or diploma course and additional formal courses plus a minimum of 7 years' relevant experience (4 of which should be in practical hydrographic surveying).
-A proportion of 60 % of the practical time should demonstrate the applicant gaining relevant in-charge experience.
+A significant proportion of the practical time should demonstrate the applicant gaining relevant in-charge experience.